murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 Demos
 -----

 There are several demos included within the CellOrganizer software bundle.
 These demos are intended to illustrate CellOrganizer's functionality, and should be used to familiarize the user with the input/output format of various top-level functions such as **img2slml** and **slml2img**.
-Certains demos have been deprecated and will be removed in future versions of CellOrganizer.
+Certain demos have been deprecated and will be removed in future versions of CellOrganizer.

 +----------+------------+-------------+------------+
 | Demo     | Training   | Synthesis   | Deprecated |